shivas/abyss-blackbox/README.md

 In overview make sure following is setup:
 * `Abyssal Trace` is in your overview (appears in overview when you activate Abyssal filament) (**A MUST!**)
 * `Type` column is at least 256 pixels wide and sorter accordingly (triangle up, this to make sure that `Vila Swarmer` drones won't push your regular NPC out of overview)
+* In Overview settings > Appearance make sure `use small font` is NOT checked!
 * Loot boxes in on your overview: (currently not used, but later could be used to detect looting)
     * `Triglavian Extraction Node`
     * `Triglavian Extraction SubNode`